XDagger/xdagj/README.md

 ```
 ## Installation and usage

-XDAGJ TestNet Tutorial can help you quickly access XDAGJ test net by using wallets and mining functions.
+XDAGJ Testnet Tutorial can help you quickly access XDAGJ testnet by using wallets and mining functions.
 The Private Chain Building Tutorial helps you to build a private-chain for testing XDAGJ and finding bugs.

 [XDAGJ Testnet Access Tutorial](./docs/XDAGJ_TestNet_Access_Tutorial_eng.md)